ryyhan/AI-Assess/Readme.md

 # AI-Assess: AI-Powered Test Generator

-TestForge is an AI-powered tool designed to generate tests (MCQs and subjective questions) from uploaded PDF files or keywords.
+AI Assess is an AI-powered tool designed to generate tests (MCQs and subjective questions) from uploaded PDF files or keywords.
 It also evaluates user answers and provides feedback.
 The application leverages OpenAI's GPT-4o model for generating questions and evaluating responses.

 ## Features